Innovia APM 100: Bukit Panjang LRT

 The Innovia APM 100 (C801) began operations on the Bukit Panjang LRT Line in 1999.
 These cars are similar to the C-100s formerly used at Singapore Changi Airport's Skytrain system in the early 1990s, jointly built by Westinghouse and Adtranz (acquired by Bombardier).
 Most of the new features available in newer MRT train cars are found here as well.

-Instead of metal wheels on metal tracks, rubber-tired wheels on a concrete track are used, which makes it run very quiet.
+Instead of metal wheels on metal tracks, rubber-tired wheels on a concrete track are used, which makes it run very quietly.
 The windows are smart glass and are programmed to automatically mist within 6 m of (mostly) HDB apartment blocks ensuring residents' privacy.
 19 individual cars (which can be coupled in pairs if necessary during peak hours) were purchased.

 The line suffered numerous technical problems in its initial years, and subsequent LRT lines in Singapore used the Crystal Mover instead.
 SMRT also announced that they will upgrade the LRT system with full cost paid by the company.

 13 more trainsets for the Bukit Panjang LRT Line (C801A) have been progressively introduced since late-2014 to ease the 100% peak hour congestion.
 As of 4 September 2015, all C801A trains are on revenue service.